-When you plug in you’re a pair of non-ANC earphones or headphones, it’ll block some of the background noise.
+When you plug in you’re a pair of non-ANC earphones or headphones; it’ll block some of the background noise.
 But this effect reduces when you move too much noisier environments like inside a bus or a train or a plane.

 These are areas where a regular headphone cannot do much to drown out the noise except try to pad your ears.
-This is exactly the environment where a noise cancelling headphone shines thanks to the constant low background noises.
+This is precisely the environment where a noise cancelling headphone shines thanks to the constant low background noises.

-Active noise cancelling headphones help you reduce the background noise as well as enjoy your music properly at a volume that is comfortable for the ear.
+Active noise cancelling headphones help you reduce the background noise as well as enjoy your music at a volume that is comfortable for the ear.